Top 5 Greatest Comebacks In UFC History

 The fight was scheduled for UFC 136 in October 2011.

-The match opened in a similar fashion, with Edgar getting rocked by Maynard’s aggressive strikes.
+The match opened similarly, with Edgar getting rocked by Maynard’s aggressive strikes.
 But if we learned anything from their last battle it’s that Frankie Edgar has an unbreakable will and he would not settle for a draw this time.
-He came back in the fourth round, winning by knockout to retain his title, and handed Maynard his first ever professional loss.
+He came back in the fourth round, winning by knockout to retain his title, and handed Maynard his first-ever professional loss.